my-dao/Leave-Management-LWC-App/README.md

    - **My Requests**: Shows the leave requests of the current user.
    - **My Team's Requests**: Displays the leave requests of the current user's team members.

-Notes: The Leave Requests component is customized from [Leave Tracker App](https://github.com/forcefellow/Leave-Tracker-App) developed by [forcefellow](https://github.com/forcefellow).
-I extend my gratitude to forcefellow for their original work which greatly contributed to the functionality of my project.
+Notes: Credit to [Leave Tracker App](https://github.com/forcefellow/Leave-Tracker-App) which is used as a base for my Leave Requests component.

 ## Data Model